yeehaa123/elab/CHAT/lab.md

 reverses top-down R&D-processes in favour of bottom-up innovation, performed by users and grounded in society instead of in research laboratories.
-This practice is to lead to unexpected insights into user ideas and practices and lead to the development of more successful ICTs.
+This practice is to lead to unexpected insights into user ideas and practices and the development of more successful ICTs.
 To gain unexpected insights, methodologies focus on the inclusion of real (end) users in daily life contexts.
-The Living Lab thus also comprises a setting; a setting that affords experimentation environments, with users as co-producers.

 This research builds on recent insights in collaborative living lab practices (Sauer, S. (September 2013) User innovativeness in Living Laboratories – Everyday user